zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 description:(NSString * _Nullable)description;
 ```

-This method lets the user rate the call.
-It is usually called after the call ends.
+This method allows a user rate a call and is called after the call ends.

 <table>
 <colgroup>